20 Dec An Expert Guide to RICS Home Surveys

 The Homebuyer survey is a briefer version of the Building Survey.
 Surveys for modern homes are carried out by valuation surveyors, whilst old or damaged buildings must be surveyed more thoroughly by a chartered surveyor.

-A building survey will inspect indoor features like ceilings, walls, floors and woodwork, and outdoor features like roofing, pipes, guttering, walls and windows.
+A building survey will inspect indoor features like ceilings, walls, floors and woodwork, and outdoor features like roofs, pipes, guttering, walls and windows.
 A surveyor will also inspect the main services, including heating, drainage, electric, gas, and water.

 The report will assess the overall condition of the property and decipher to what extent it is in need of repair – whether urgently or not at all.
 If the property is in urgent need of repair, the report will also identify whether you need advice from a legal advisor.
 Finally, the report will determine the value of the property.

-The Building Survey is the most comprehensive and thorough report, offering an in-depth and detailed evaluation of the condition of the property.
+The Full Building Survey is the most comprehensive and thorough report, offering an in-depth and detailed evaluation of the condition of the property.
 This survey can be carried out on all types of property, including listed buildings, and is essential if you are planning major works on a large or old property.

 It is carried out by a building surveyor and can take many hours to complete.
 A surveyor will inspect all aspects of the property and analyse defects and the cost of repairing these defects, whilst offering advice on repairs and maintenance.